APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Preliminaries

 Note that Eq.~(\ref{eq:full_recall}) depends only on the \textbf{final cumulative summation}.
 Even if an intermediate prefix has a low probability, the item can still be recalled if subsequent tokens compensate for it.

 \textbf{Beam Search (Local Constraints).} In contrast, beam search imposes a strict \textbf{step-wise ranking constraint}.
-At each decoding step $t$, the prefix $y^{<t}$ must compete with other candidates.
-Let $\operatorname{rank}_t(y^{<t})$ denote the rank of the prefix $y^{<t}$ among the current candidates based on the cumulative score up to step $t$.
-For the final item $y$ to be generated, its prefix must rank within the top-$K$ at every single step $t$.
+At each decoding step $t$, the prefix $y^{1:t}$ must compete with other candidates.
+Let $\operatorname{rank}_t(y^{1:t})$ denote the rank of the prefix $y^{1:t}$ among the current candidates based on the cumulative score up to step $t$.
+For the final item $y$ to be generated, its partial sequence must rank within the top-$K$ at every single step $t$.
 The success condition thus becomes a chain of intersection constraints:

-Here, $S_t(y^{<t}) = \sum_{j=1}^t \log P(y^j | y^{<j}, x)$ is the partial cumulative score.
+Here, $S_t(y^{1:t}) = \sum_{j=1}^t \log P(y^j | y^{<j}, x)$ is the partial cumulative score.
 Unlike Eq.~(\ref{eq:full_recall}), Eq.~(\ref{eq:beam_recall}) implies that a single ranking failure at any intermediate step (i.e., $\operatorname{rank}_t > K$) results in the permanent loss of the item \textbf{($\mathbb{I}_{\text{Beam}} = 0$)}, regardless of its potential final score.

-\textbf{The Inconsistency.} Comparing Eq.~(\ref{eq:full_recall}) and Eq.~(\ref{eq:beam_recall}) reveals the fundamental conflict: The CE loss (Eq.~\ref{equ:ce_loss}) optimizes the \textbf{average} token likelihood (allowing trade-offs), whereas beam search evaluates based on the \textbf{minimum performance across steps} (intolerant to weak prefixes).
-Since the model is trained with ground-truth prefixes (teacher-forcing) and never penalized for "falling out of the beam," it fails to learn robustness against such greedy pruning, leading to the premature discarding of globally relevant items.
+\textbf{The Inconsistency.} Comparing Eq.~(\ref{eq:full_recall}) and Eq.~(\ref{eq:beam_recall}) reveals the fundamental conflict: The CE loss (Eq.~\ref{equ:ce_loss}) optimizes the \textbf{average} token likelihood (allowing trade-offs), whereas beam search requires satisfying \textbf{all step-wise ranking constraints} and is intolerant to failures at intermediate steps.
+Since the model is trained with ground-truth prefixes (teacher-forcing) and never penalized for "falling out of the beam," it fails to learn robustness against beam pruning, leading to the premature discarding of relevant items.